Where are they now? - Trevor Horn

 Toyah Willcox and Robert Fripp

-Husband and wife Toyah Willcox and Robert Fripp (King Crimson) are on a cover of Frankie Goes to Hollywood's "Relax" on Horn's Echoes.
+Husband and wife Toyah Willcox and Robert Fripp (King Crimson) are on the cover of Frankie Goes to Hollywood's "Relax" on Horn's Echoes.
 They were recording with Simon Darlow (worked with The Buggles, Grace Jones, Toyah Willcox) in his studio.
 More work has followed.
-In a 13 Aug 2022 YouTube update, Willcox said, "I've recorded quite a few things with him now".
-That seems to imply more than just the cover of "Relax" on Echoes.
+In a 13 Aug 2022 YouTube update, Willcox said, "I've recorded quite a few things with him [Horn] now".
+That implies more than just "Relax" on Echoes.
 Fripp and Willcox also guested live with the Trevor Horn Band in Aug 2022: see above.

 Reimagining the Eighties